-Katana x QuickBooks integration enables creating invoices and bills in QuickBooks based on Katana Sales and Purchase Orders with a click of a button.
-The integration does not enable syncing stock levels automatically from Katana to QuickBooks, but you can easily record journal entries periodically in QuickBooks based on Katana data to update your stock.
+The Katana to QuickBooks Online integration enables creating invoices and bills in QuickBooks Online based on Katana's Sales and Purchase orders (PO) with a click of a button.

 Depending on your accounting principles and income statement structure, there are different ways to handle stock sync:

-TIP: Katana provides real-time stock management and statuses, so if it is not required by accounting principles, you might not need to track stock in QuickBooks at all and could only rely on Katana for stock management.
-Even if you are used to tracking stock in QuickBooks today.
+NOTE: Katana provides real-time stock management and statuses, so if it is not required by accounting principles, you might not need to track stock in QuickBooks Online at all and you can rely on Katana for only stock management, even if you are used to tracking stock in QuickBooks Online today.